lruijin/ABC_mutation-rate/README.md

 # Code for "Estimating mutation rates in a Markov branching process using approximate Bayesian computation"

 This software package includes the source code (mostly in MATLAB) for our manuscript "Estimating mutation rates in a Markov branching process using approximate Bayesian computation".
 This package includes two sets of ABC estimators based on the "exact" simulator and the fast simulator, respectively.
-When mutation rates are at the scale less than $ < 10^{-5}$, the exact simulators ``countsizeBDtree.m`` and ``countsizeBDtree2.m`` are very slow.
-Estimators based on the fast simulator in folder ``code_rev`` are then used.
+When mutation rates are at the scale less than $ < 10^{-5}$, the exact simulators `mut_bMBP.m` and `countsizeBDtree2.m` are very slow.
+Estimators based on the fast simulator in folder `code_rev` are then used.
 There are three parts in the package: I. Simulation study 1 (for the constant mutation scenario), II.
 Simulation study 2 (for the piece-wise constant mutation scenario), and III.
 Real data analysis.

 ## I. Simulation study 1
 * For large mutation rate: